Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Existing methods

 Many methods for computing or estimating the one-sided non-crossing probability \eqref{eq:order_statistics_upperbound_problem} have been proposed over the years.
-One simple and commonly practiced approach is to repeatedly generate $X_1, \ldots, X_n \simiid F$ and measure the percentage of times that the inequalities $X_{(i)} \le B_i$ hold.
+One approach is to repeatedly generate $X_1, \ldots, X_n \simiid F$ and measure the percentage of times that the inequalities $X_{(i)} \le \beta_i$ hold.
 This Monte-Carlo approach does not yield accurate results and can be slow when the probability of interest is small and the sample size \(n\) is large.